-Figure 3.12.
-Twelve potential impact pathways of the proposed Hypothetical Mine on water resources superimposed on plan (a) and oblique (b) diagrams of the PLA (dashed polygon in top panel).
-Dashed lines indicate uncertain pathways and the numbered boxes represent twelve pathways, described in Table 3.4.
+Figure 19.
+Twelve potential impact pathways of the proposed Hypothetical Mine on water resources superimposed on plan (a) and oblique (b) diagrams of the PIA (dashed polygon in (a))

+Dashed lines indicate uncertain pathways; numbered boxes represent the 12 pathways described in Table 5.
+Representation of geological layers is simplified for this example and does not reflect the actual geology of this area.